 LiveAgent's ticketing system can help you with faster, efficient, and professional answers to any customer ticket.
 Get started with our free trial today.

-How to improve first contact resolution?
+How do you calculate first contact resolution?

-What is the first chat resolution?
+What is one-call resolution vs. first call resolution?

 One-call resolution refers to resolving issues in a single customer call, regardless of whether it is the first call or a subsequent call.
 First call resolution focuses on resolving customer issues during the first phone call, measuring the percentage of customer inquiries that are resolved without any follow-up call or subsequent phone interactions.

 First contact resolution (FCR) is a vital KPI for measuring customer support efficiency and satisfaction.
 Best practices include quick responses, clear instructions, and effective self-service options.